 That said, let's give credit where credit is due.
 FutureCare Lochearn (or just Lochearn) is one of its best, its overall 5-star Medicare rating putting it at or near the top.
 This facility is hardly perfect - its three-star health inspection is evidence of this.
 But this is a quality nursing home.

 FutureCare Charles Village got a 3-star overall rating (average), and FutureCare Cold Spring got two stars (below average).
 Why such great differences among facilities belonging to the same company?

 That is a question for FutureCare to figure out.
 Some nursing homes with high Medicare ratings may enjoy the advantage of being small.
 It stands to reason that it is easier to maintain overall quality for 50 residents than for 100.
 But that does not appear to be a factor in this case: at last official count, FutureCare Charles Village had 102 residents, Cold Spring 123.
 Lochearn had 187 - a far larger population to serve.
 Yet it scored far better than a sister facility with only two-thirds as many residents for whom to care.
 (And that makes its overall 5-star rating all the more impressive: the average number of Maryland nursing home residents is 107.5; the U.S. average, 86.2.)FutureCare Lochearn Competitors

 Before we dig deeper into Lochearn, let's look at the competition in the area.
 There are a lot of nursing homes close to Lochearn.

 - Levindale Hebrew Geriatric Center and Hospital: Located very close to Lochearn in Baltimore, Levindale is nowhere near as close in terms of Medicare ratings.
-Its overall 3-star rating, and a 2-star rating for quality measures, stand in contrast to the 5 stars Lochearn got in these two categories.
+The home's overall 3-star rating, and a 2-star rating for quality measures, stand in contrast to the 5 stars Lochearn got in these two categories.
 Levindale did edge Lochearn, 5 stars to 4 stars, on staffing.

 - Blue Point Healthcare Center: Also located near Lochearn, Blue Point (a unit of CommuniCare) offers even less competition than neighboring Levindale.
 Suffice to say that Lochearn got an overall 5-star Medicare rating - and Blue Point got 1 star.